Council of Peace

 Jasher 34:40-46

-And the information reached Jashub king of Tapnach, and he sent men to the city of Shechem to see those young men, for the king did not believe them in this account, saying, “How could 2 men lay waste such a large town as Shechem?”
+Word reached Jashub, king of Tapnach, and he sent men to Shechem to see these young captives for himself, because he didn’t believe the story.
+He said, “How could 2 men destroy such a large city as Shechem?”

 Rising Action